fometeo/hello-world/README.md

 # hello-world
 as in guide https://guides.github.com/activities/hello-world/

-Follwing the above guide there was a conflit I can not see how to solve.
+Following the above guide there was a conflit I can not see how to solve.
 You are invited into here to also try the Guide or comment on the issue.

 testing with some text: